cltk/cltk/docs/classical_latin.rst

 .. warning::

-   This sentence tokenizer appears to work well, though it was trained on a small training set of 639 words (Cicero, *Pro Caelio*).
+   This sentence tokenizer appears to work well, though it was trained on a small training set of 8439 words and 529 sentences  (Cicero, *Pro Caelio*).

 .. note::